planetar/bibbiGram/README.md

 - /sagOffset reports the current temp. calibration. (no magic involved: tempMeasured-tempOffset=tempShown)
 - /setzOffset n.n (i.e.: /setOffset 1.4) allows to set the offset, decimal separator is a dot
 - /setDebug toggle the debug flag (which doesn't change much for the current version...
 TBD)
-- /zeigLuise, /zeigAnton, /zeigAbend shows some tiny pics on the display (pics have been replaced with dummies, you may want to rename or even delete those...)
+- /zeigLuise, /zeigAnton, /zeigAbend show some tiny pics on the display (pics have been replaced with dummies, you may want to rename or even delete those...)

 ### Calibration
 The ESP8266 doesnt take much energy but it still creates exhaust heat.
 The box has been updated to allow better airflow and more exposure to outside air for the sensor, but still...
-A rough estimate says the tmeperature measurements will be off by about 1.5°C but it is recommended to actually measure it with another thermometer and adapt the offset accordingly.
-Then again, Even if the temp is a little off changes of temperature and humidity will be detected, and the box acts on changes.
+A rough estimate says the tmeperature measurements will be off by about 2.5°C but it is recommended to actually measure it with another thermometer and adapt the offset accordingly.
+Then again, even if the temp is a little off changes of temperature and humidity will be detected, and the box acts on changes.

 ### i8n
 TBD, currently, the interface is in German.